-You business exists to make you time, money, and to make your life significant.
-So when it’s time to cull your expenses, it’s important to have your goals in mind while deciding what to spend your hard-earned money on.
+Your business exists to make you time, money, and to make your life significant.
+So when it’s time to cut down on your expenses, it’s important to have your goals in mind and decide where exactly to spend your hard-earned money.

 Examine Your Goals

 The most important thing to do while deciding how to pare down your expenses is consider your long- and short-term goals.

 If you’re exiting soon, you’ll want to pay attention to any add-backs you might have to deal with in a sale.
 If you’re looking to minimize the amount of taxes your business pays in April, you should get in touch with a CPA who can help you be aggressive about write-offs.